CF-TGE as it sat in EAC’s former B-52 hangar at Griffiss, NY on July 23, 2009. (Larry Milberry)

 None of the old-timers missed the chance to squeeze one last time into that coveted left seat.
 Even in their not-so-trim form, the fellows shoe-horned themselves into that magnificent captain’s throne.
 Each man eyed the instrument panel and fingered a few of the bells and whistles that used to be the cat’s meow.

 Capt Don Cameron flew this very Super Connie when it was plying the North Atlantic with Don McVicar’s World-Wide Airways.
+This great Canadian passed away in Ottawa on November 28, 2016.
 (Larry Milberry)

 Our tour over, the gang started to split up.
 Some had to hit the road for points afar.
 Others set up at The Beeches, a fine old Rome establishment.
 There the Sam Adams flowed very smoothly in the bar and the “war stories” began anew.
 A leisurely meal in the dining room topped it off, then the gang drifted off.
 Next morning Ken and I got away early, eager to see what we might find on the drive home.
 Two highlights were agreed upon.
 First came the George Eastman House in Rochester.
 Good choice, for this is a magnificent establishment that all should visit.
 We also enjoyed our drive around lovely downtown Rochester, a city where the “city fathers” seem to have forgotten to tear down their stunning 19th Century architectural gems.
 Stop No.2?
 Niagara Falls International Airport, where Ken wanted to show me the old Bell and Curtiss factories.
 Now pretty well overgrown with weeds, this is where P-39s, P-40s, P-59s, Bell 47 helicopters and Bell X-planes had been built.
 Then it was on to the QEW and home, the whole 600-mile Lake Ontario circuit being done in 38 hours.